BCEM-UniAndes/BCEM-UniAndes.github.io/_pages/en-gb/about.md

 latest_posts: false # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
+affiliations: true # includes a list of affiliations at the bottom of the page
+collaborators: true # includes a list of collaborators at the bottom of the page
 ---

 Welcome to the homepage of the Research Group on Computational Biology and Microbial Ecology (BCEM) at Uniandes.
 [We]({{ site.url }}{{ site.baseurl }}/team) are a multidisciplinary group involved in the development of computational biology.
 We work in diverse research areas such as microbial ecology, genomics, population genetics and systems biology.